Dino Maamria: Southport and Leigh RMI

 Maamria joined Football Conference club Southport in July 2000.
 He made his first appearance as a 65th-minute substitute in a 1–0 away win against Chester City on 2 September 2000, and scored his first goal a week later in a 3–0 victory over Telford United.
 He finished the season with 13 goals in 34 appearances, including eight goals in the Lancashire FA Challenge Trophy, which Southport won.
 He was released at the end of the season.
+He was appointed Burnley's Ethnic Minorities Development Officer in April 2001.
+His role focused on increasing the club's engagement with local Asian communities through school visits, football sessions, and matchday initiatives.

 Ahead of the 2001–02 season, Maamria signed a two-year contract with fellow Football Conference club Leigh RMI after scoring three goals in pre-season.
 Alongside his playing role, he held a coaching position at Burnley.
 He scored on his debut in a 1–1 draw with Hayes, and ended the season with 13 goals in 31 appearances.
 During the campaign, he received the first red card of his career, for violent conduct in stoppage time in a match against Nuneaton Borough on 9 March 2002.
 At the start of the following season, he scored his first professional hat-trick in a 4–2 home victory over Burton Albion on 24 August 2002, and went on to score 13 goals in 27 appearances, including another hat-trick against Barnet.